 Your best option will primarily depend on what you need and how much you are willing to spend.
 Some teams may provide you with a helmet or gloves, or you may be one of those lucky folks with a friend or sibling that’s passing along some gear.

 To play in most leagues, you will need a helmet, shoulder pads, arm guards, gloves, and a stick.
-There are a variety of options below that include different combinations of that essential gear.
+There are a variety of youth lacrosse gear sets below that include different combinations of that essential gear.

-This isn’t just one set, rather 4 different sets with different combinations of equipment depending on what you need.
+This isn’t just one set, rather six different sets with different combinations of equipment depending on what you need.

 STX Boys Lacrosse Junior Starter Set

 Even in the starter kit game, STX lives up to its name and spares nothing in terms of quality.
 The Junior Starter Set is perfect for an older aspiring player (up through Junior High) to start out with.

 The kit includes a great complete stick made up of the Stallion 200 head with an STX 6000 series alloy handle.
 This is the kind of stick that you can continue to use and will last beyond your youth leagues, into high school thanks to its durability.